 The most important consequence of the gyral resonance concerns the long-term variability of climate.
 The gyral resonance occurs indeed at very specific frequencies that are inherited either of tropical waves or of the oscillations of solar irradiance for longer periods.
 Direct observation of the gyral resonance can be done from sea surface height for short periods, as has been done for the North Atlantic gyre using the available data sets covering a period twenty years.
 For longer periods one is interested in sea surface temperature anomalies using data sets this time covering nearly a century and a half.
 In practice, using sea surface height series jointly with sea surface temperature series, quasi-stationary waves can be observed at frequencies ranging from 2 cycles per year to one cycle for 128 years.

 The resonance occurs when the speed, facing east, of the ageostrophic current is higher than the phase velocity, facing west, of the Rossby wave.
 In this case, the length of the Rossby wave adapts so that its natural period coincides with the forcing period.
-The ridge of the western antinode is advected of a half-wavelength to the eastern antinode during a half-cycle, the troughs are then translated in the next half-cycle.
+The ridge of the western antinode is advected of a half apparent wavelength (the wavelength seen by a stationary observer) to the eastern antinode during a half-cycle, the troughs are then translated in the next half-cycle.
 This leads to eastward transfer of a sequence of warm and cold waters.